 Houghton College has moved the focus of its work from the former Buffalo Bible Institute site in West Seneca to various sites within and around the city of Buffalo.
-Our involvement is now in online programs, the Houghton College Buffalo Associate of Arts (Symphony Circle and Hope House), the Houghton College Utica Associate of Arts, the Chapel at CrossPoint (Getzville), Wesley Service Corps, and various other ministries of co-curricular education and service.
+Our involvement is now in Houghton Online, the Houghton College Buffalo Associate of Arts (Symphony Circle, East Side, and Hope House), the Houghton College Utica Associate of Arts, the Chapel at CrossPoint (Getzville), Wesley Service Corps, and various other ministries of co-curricular education and service.